Mo (wrestler): Late career (2014–2025)

 In 2014, Horne came out of retirement and defeated Mike King at HLW Heroes and Legends III in Fort Wayne, Indiana.

 In May 2015, he worked four shows as Sir Mo teaming with Davey Boy Smith Jr. for Ultimate Championship Wrestling in Nova Scotia, Canada.
 He returned to the Maritimes in July with partner Lord Deon (Dean Johnson) for three more shows.
 On July 30, the team – known as MOM2K – won the UCW tag team titles by beating Sidewalk Sam and Homeless Bob in Halifax, Nova Scotia.

 From January 2016, Horne ran SOAR Championship Wrestling with his wife Denise Jones in Dallas, Texas.

+Wrestled his last match on March 7, 2020, in a triple threat against Jimmy McDowell and Johnny Walker which McDowell won for Coastal Championship Wrestling in Coral Springs, Florida.

 Personal life and death

 In 2018, Horne received a kidney transplant.

 In January 2022, Horne's health deteriorated and doctors determined he needed a liver transplant.
 Doctors became concerned about his body rejecting a new liver.
 He was hospitalized in the ICU with COVID-19.
 On February 4 of that year he was released from the hospital and stated in a Facebook post that he was in a medical rehab facility, using an oxygen tank, and taking antibiotics, but his kidneys had improved and he no longer required dialysis.

 On October 19, 2025, at the age of 58, Horne died in a Texas intensive care unit after two months with a severe blood infection and pneumonia.